 Harford Community College has always picked up mid-year transfers — that’s baseball life for any successful, junior college program.

-But how did the two-year school in Bel Air, a consistent power at its level, land Spencer Smith, an Eastern Carolina University signee and Major League Baseball draftee last June?
+But how did the two-year school in Bel Air, a consistent power at its level, land Spencer Smith, an East Carolina University signee and Major League Baseball draftee last June?

 Well, it started with a phone call to Harford head coach Tom Eller in January.

 About a week or so before Harford started its spring semester, Eller was contacted by Smith’s hitting coach — whom Eller had worked with previously– saying Smith was leaving ECU, a regular participant in the NCAA Division 1 tournament.

 Eller had worked with the right-handed hitting Smith a few times while the slugger was in high school in North Carolina.
 Eller jumped at the chance to pursue the possibility of bringing him to Harford County, a baseball world away from the bright baseball lights of ECU.
 Within a week after a follow-up conversation, Smith was on campus in Bel Air.

 “I had the right people surrounding me to help me make this decision,” Smith said.
 “And the way that Coach Eller and the team had performed in previous years, it speaks for itself.”

 The Fighting Owls live and die – but mostly live — by the home run.
 Last season, they led all JUCO Division 1 schools with 137 blasts.
 In 2016, Harford ranked in the Top 3 with 119.

 Smith, who has been the club’s designated hitter this year following labrum surgery last fall while at ECU, has fit in perfectly.
 The Northern Durham (N.C.)
 High School graduate leads Harford with 13 home runs in 38 games this spring.